cs231n/cs231n.github.io/google_cloud_tutorial.md

   <img src='/assets/cloud-networking-external-ip-address.png'>
 </div>

+## Configuring Jupyter Notebook ##
+The following instructions are excerpts from [this page](https://haroldsoh.com/2016/04/28/set-up-anaconda-ipython-tensorflow-julia-on-a-google-compute-engine-vm/ "Title") that has more detailed instructions.

+On your GCE instance check if you have a Jupyter configuration file:

+ls ~/.jupyter/jupyter_notebook_config.py

+If it doesn't exist, create one with:

+jupyter notebook --generate-config

+You should see an output like:

+Writing default config to:\<PATH_TO_CONFIG_FILE\>

+where \<PATH_TO_CONFIG_FILE\> is the path to the configuration file.
+Mine was written to /home/timnitgebru/.jupyter/jupyter_notebook_config.py

+Using your favorite editor (vim, emacs etc...) add the following lines to \<PATH_TO_CONFIG_FILE\>: c = get_config() c.NotebookApp.ip = '*'
+c.NotebookApp.open_browser = False
+c.NotebookApp.port = \<PORT-NUMBER\>

+I usually use 7000 or 8000 for \<PORT-NUMBER\>

+Save and close the file.

 ## Launching and connecting to Jupyter Notebook ##
-The instructions below assume that you have SSH'd into your GCE instance using the instructions above and have already downloaded and unzipped the current assignment folder into assignment**X** (where X is the assignment number).
+The instructions below assume that you have SSH'd into your GCE instance using the instructions, have already downloaded and unzipped the current assignment folder into assignment**X** (where X is the assignment number), and have successfully configured Jupyter Notebook.

 cd into the assignment directory by running the following command: